-Diabetes can upset the balance between HDL and LDL cholesterol levels.
 People with diabetes tend to have LDL particles that stick to arteries and damage blood vessel walls more easily.
-Glucose (a type of sugar) attaches to lipoproteins (a cholesterol-protein package that enables cholesterol to travel through blood).
-Sugarcoated LDL remains in the bloodstream longer and may lead to the formation of plaque.
-People with diabetes, especially type 2 diabetes, can have low HDL and high triglyceride (another kind of blood fat) levels.
-Both of these boost the risk of heart and artery disease.
+Glucose (a type of sugar) attaches to your lipoproteins, which are particles that carry cholesterol and triglycerdies to your cells.
+Sugarcoated LDL remains in the bloodstream longer and may help plaque form.
+People with diabetes, especially type 2 diabetes, can have low HDL and high triglyceride levels.
+Both of these boost the risk of heart and artery diseases.

 Cholesterol and High Blood Pressure

 There's a link between high cholesterol and high blood pressure, or hypertension.
 High cholesterol seems to trigger inflammation and the release of certain hormones that causes blood vessels to tighten up.
 When that happens it's called “endothelial dysfunction."
 Your blood pressure goes up because your heart has to work harder to pump blood through it.

 High blood pressure is also linked to heart disease.